redux-saga/redux-saga/docs/api/README.md

 #### Example

-This is useful when you want to test different branch of a saga without having to replay the actions that lead to it.
+This is useful when you want to test a different branch of a saga without having to replay the actions that lead to it.

 ```javascript